blackbaud/powerbi-connector/README.md

 # powerbi-connector

-Blackbaud data connectors for Power Query and Power BI.
-This repo contains the instructions and code for a custom connector for Power Query and Power BI.
+This repo contains the code needed for a custom connector for Power Query and Power BI as well as the instructions to build and enable it.
 Many thanks to [Grant Quick](https://github.com/GrantQuick) for the initial creation of this custom connector.

 ## Getting Started